2007 Film Festival

 Scholastic and Intel Corporation

-The 2006 Annual Mabry Film Festival was nothing short of a stunning success.
-The festival was launched by Dr. Tim Tyson, Mabry's principal, five years ago as a means of propelling technology integration into engaging instructional activities for students.
-Mrs. Janet McCrary, retired Instructional Lead Teacher, and Mr. Chris Swanson, current Instructional Lead Teacher's hard work and dedication to this event has propelled it into a national model for excellence in technology integration.
+The 2007 Annual Mabry Film Festival, our 6th such event, was nothing short of a stunning success.
+In fact, this film festival was the best one yet.
+The festival was launched by Dr. Tim Tyson, Mabry's principal, six years ago as a means of propelling technology integration into engaging instructional activities for students.
+Mrs. Janet McCrary, retired Instructional Lead Teacher, and Mr. Chris Swanson, former Instructional Lead Teacher's hard work and dedication to this event has propelled it into an international model for excellence in technology integration.

 Nothing is more exciting to our students than seeing such a large audience eagerly view their work with critical acclaim, than seeing and hearing the parents' and students' tremendous enthusiasm for each movie team's hard work in bringing big ideas to life on the big screen.
 And cheer they did!
-This year, in addition to the winning movie in each category, because of the generosity of several anonymous donors, an Apple iBook laptop computer and two 60 gigabyte video iPods were awarded to students.
+This year, in addition to the winning movie in each category, because of the generosity of the International Society for Technology in Education, commonly referred to as ISTE, an Apple iBook laptop computer and a Digital Video Camera was donated to a deserving student.
+Because of the generosity of Apple Incorporated, three students were awarded an 80 gigabyte video iPod.
 While not every student could take home the gold, all of the students who participated in this one-of-a-kind event are winners!
-Every single movie was a shining testimony to the bright hope of tomorrow: our children today and the power of their ideas!
+Every single movie was a shining testimony to the bright hope of tomorrow: the sincere desire of our children to make the world a better place!

-In each 2006 Film Festival post in Podcast Central you can read a transcript of the night and download a video podcast of each of the movie categories in its entirety.
-You may also watch the movies online through your browser by simply clicking on any image below.
+You may watch all of the movies from the film festival online through your browser by simply clicking on any image below.
 Each image links to the movies in that category.
-Or you can visit mTV (Mabry TV).
+Or you can visit mTV (Mabry TV) to see not only these movies, but many digital media products from previous years.

 My heart-felt thanks to the many, many people who helped make this event the most extraordinary educational celebration children can experience!